iFR-ACSO/TAC25-Inf-MPC/README.md

 `.mex` functions for the simulation are generated to improve simulation time.
 To compile the `.mex` functions a C/C++ compiler is required.

-For the full-horizon NMPC formulations (IPOPT, RTI), the terminal set is also pre-computed, i.e., the maximum stable level set, which can be found in `full_MPC_IPOPT/termIngredient_full.m`.
-After the simulations run, plots from all runs are generated and `.mat ` files with the results are stored in the main folder.
+For the full-horizon NMPC formulations (Ipopt, RTI), the terminal set is also pre-computed, i.e., the maximum stable level set, which can be found in `full_MPC_IPOPT/termIngredient_full.m`.
+After the simulations run, plots from all runs are generated and `.mat ` files.
+Due to the larger size, the `.mat` files are post-processed.
+You can find the full workspace `.mat` in the DARUS repo.
+The post-processed `.mat` results are stored in the main folder.

 ### Folder Structure